spektra2147/bicase/README.md

 Postman API file has been added so that you can easily access and test the API document.
 I hope you enjoy using it.

 https://documenter.getpostman.com/view/4871431/2s9Ykn9hDq

+> `Couldn't convert.
+Please try again later.` If you are getting an error, please run the synchronization command.